-The adoption of Cloud computing is one of the most talked about topics in the IT industry at present.
+The adoption of Cloud computing is one of the most talked about topics in the IT industry in 2017.
 Whether they are making the move to a Cloud infrastructure, deploying software or simply storing and backing up files in the Cloud, companies are increasingly concerning themselves with how cloud computing can be of benefit to their business.

-Below, we have compiled some facts and updates on the state of the Cloud computing industry from research which has caught our attention over the past few months.
+Below, we have compiled some facts and updates on the state of the Cloud computing industry in 2017 from research which has caught our attention over the past few months.

 - Security no longer the top concern